lvgl/lvgl/docs/get-started/arduino.md

 #  define LV_LOG_LEVEL    LV_LOG_LEVEL_WARN
 ```

-After enabling log module and setting LV_LOG_LEVEL accordingly the output log is sent to the `Serial` port @ 115200 Baud rate.
+After enabling the log module and setting LV_LOG_LEVEL accordingly the output log is sent to the `Serial` port @ 115200 bps.